Skip to content

 Thank you for your interest in the EMERGENT study.

-Read on to find out about this national trial and how the results could improve the mental health of thousands of children.
+The study is now closed to new participants, but you can still read on to find out more about how this national trial could improve the mental health of thousands of children.

 About the study

 The EMERGENT study, funded by the National Institute for Health and Care Research, is a national trial exploring how the Embers the Dragon programme can help support parents' and children’s mental health and wellbeing.
-The research will be carried out by London South Bank University (LSBU).
+The research is being carried out by London South Bank University (LSBU).

 The Embers the Dragon programme is a psychoeducation and self-help programme for parents/guardians, teachers, and children aged four-seven years.